devhawala/ST80/readme.md

 _Save_ command or the _Quit_ command with the _Save, then quit_ option.

 The new snapshot replaces the Smalltalk image file used to start ST80.
-Before overwriting with the new snapshot, ST80 backups the current snapshot file to a compressed file with same name and the file creation timestamp appended.
-For example the first backup for the original `VirtualImage.im` will be named `VirtualImage.im-1985.11.06_12.01.05.000`, while the new snapshot will again be named `VirtualImage.im`.
+Before overwriting with the new snapshot, ST80 backups the current snapshot file to a file copy with same name and the file creation timestamp appended.
+For example the first backup for the original `VirtualImage.im` will be named `VirtualImage.im;1985.11.06_12.01.05.000`, while the new snapshot will again be named `VirtualImage.im`.

 **Complete data file set with Alto disk image**